 Introduction

-Rigour gets talked about a lot in applied research, but it’s used inconsistently and rarely defined.
+Rigour gets talked about a lot in applied research, but it’s used inconsistently and rarely defined with any precision.

 Sometimes it shows up as aspiration: “We need more rigour, something closer to academic standards.”
-Other times, as critique: “That wasn’t rigorous.”
-In both cases, it’s shorthand for better, without specifying what better means in context.
+Other times as critique: “That wasn’t rigorous.”
+In both cases, it tends to function as shorthand for better, without being explicit about what better actually means in context.

 Negotiating rigour’s meaning